 Students who take non-credit classes are not accepted into the college and do not receive financial aid.
-SAP is not applicable to non-credit classes.
+Satisfactory academic progress (SAP) is not applicable to non-credit classes.

 Academic Probation

 A student will be placed on academic probation when his/her rate of progress or cumulative grade point average (CGPA) is less than the minimum at the end of the semester.
 During the period of academic probation, students are considered to be on financial aid warning.